 Can you please send me a postgraduate prospectus?

-To request a hard copy of the prospectus, please e-mail firstname.lastname@example.org and complete the request form
+To request a hard copy of the prospectus, please e-mail firstname.lastname@example.org or complete the request form

 What scholarships are available and how can I apply?

-For more information about Scholarships please see the Scholarships pages
+For more information about Scholarships and funding options please see the Scholarships pages.

 I need an unconditional offer to apply for a scholarship in my country.
 Could you please send me an unconditional offer or proof of admission to SOAS?